skillfulman2/Greenhouse/README.md

 Notes
 -------------------
 Will be trying to put my entire process in here.
 Am going to post costs of everything and where I sourced them from towards the end.
-My plan is to treat this repository like an extended blog post that is written over the course of this entire process.
+My plan is to treat this repository like an extended blog post that is written over the course of the build.